Best Lincoln Center Restaurants for Families

 61 Columbus Avenue at 62nd Street

-We’re not talking taco stand fare at this Lincoln Center favorite.
-The cuisine is Mexican upscale, for sure, but there are plenty of yummy choices for all ages.
-And the restaurant will gladly tone down the spice for more sensitive palates.
-It’s always fun to watch the waiters concoct your guacamole appetizer tableside too.
+We’re not talking standard taco stand fare at this Lincoln Center favorite.
+The cuisine is upscale Mexican, but there are plenty of yummy choices for all ages, including a Young Amigos menu (with activity sheet), and the restaurant is happy to tone down the spices.
+Kids will delight in watching the fast-fingered waiters manhandling avocados as they whip up the restaurant's famous tableside guacamole.

-Empire Hotel, 44 West 63rd Street between Broadway and Columbus
+101 West 68th Street between Broadway and Columbus

-212 West 57th Street between Broadway and 7th Avenue
+60 West 65th Street between Broadway and Central Park West

 2012 Broadway between 68th and 69th Streets

-If eating organic is your thing, this cute sliver of a restaurant is for you.
-You’ll find an extensive menu of hummus dishes, plus salads, soups and organic beverages.
-The restaurant is casual and sleek and a perfect choice for a quick bite.
+If eating organic is your thing, this cute, affordable restaurant is for you.
+You’ll find an extensive menu of Mediterranean dishes, including delicious falafel and hummus, and kids will love the Powerfood Plates, which allow you to create your own meal from a base, protein, and toppings.
+This stylish sliver of a restaurant is perfect choice for a pre-show bite.